rlucianord/AbsenceTest/README.md

 From the App_Code Folder

 ClDataReturn Is a General class to manage all data return in a table.
-ClConenection manage all connecte object to SQL.
+Connection manage all connected object to SQL.
-ClAbsence Manage All Absence Data that you are creating or listening
+Absence Manage All Absence Data that you are creating or listening

 It is important to run this app in Visual Studio 2019 or higer